-Treating knee osteoarthritis can be broken into two components.
-There's reducing the inflammation within the knee, and then there's getting all of the muscles and biomechanics right to take the pressure off the knee so that the same forces are not going through it so the inflammation does not re-accumulate.
+Treating knee osteoarthritis is, basically, we can break it down into two components.
+There's reducing the inflammation within the knee, and then there's getting all of the muscles and the biomechanics right to take the pressure off of the knee so that the same forces aren’t going through it so the inflammation doesn’t re-accumulate.

-When the pain is not getting better with physical therapy or the pain is interfering with the person's ability to participate in physical therapy, there are oral medications to help with the pain that won't fix anything but can certainly help with symptoms.
-There are also different kinds of injections that one can do to take away the pain and inflammation from the arthritis.
+When the pain’s not getting better with physical therapy, or if the pain is interfering with the person's ability to participate with physical therapy, one, there are oral medications to help with the pain—they’re not going to fix anything but they can certainly help with the symptoms.
+And also there are different kinds of injections that one can do in order to take away the pain and inflammation from the arthritis.

-There are two broad categories: one is steroids.
-You can inject steroids into the knee, which will not fix the arthritis in the knee but it will open up a window of opportunity during which a person can take advantage of not having pain in the knee in order to stretch, strengthen, be more active, lose the weight, and tweak the biomechanics so that the pain does not come back in 3-6 months because the mechanics have shifted so that the same forces are not going through the knee.
+The two broad categories.
+One is steroids.
+You can put steroids into the knee, which are certainly not going to fix the arthritis in the knee but they will open up a window of opportunity during which a person can take advantage of not having the pain in the knee in order to stretch, and strengthen, and be more active, lose the weight, and tweak the biomechanics, in essence, so that the pain doesn’t come back in three or six months because the mechanics have been shifted so the same forces aren’t going through the knee.

-The other broad category of injections is hyaluronic acids.
-This is basically like putting an oil change into the knee.
+The other broad category of injections are hyaluronic acids.
+This is basically like putting an oil change into the knee, right?
 Hyaluronic acid is basically joint fluid.
-What happens in the knee is that you start to lose some of the joint fluid.
-What the pharmaceutical companies have done is create a synthetic joint fluid that you can put back into the knee through a series of injections.
-Depending on the brand that you use, it can be one, three, four, or five injections.
+What happens in arthritis of the knee is that you start to lose some of the joint fluid.
+And what the pharmaceutical companies have done is they've created a synthetic joint fluid that you can put back into the knee through a series of injections.
+Depending on the brand that you use, it’s either one, or three, or four, or five injections series that you do.

-This is like paving the potholes over a road.
-If you think of arthritis as potholes in the road, this just puts a coat of lubricant over it.
-Again, you are not fixing the arthritis; the injections do wear off over a period of typically 6 months.
-But if you use that time when the pain and inflammation is down as a window opportunity to stretch, strengthen, and affect the biomechanics, then ideally as the injection wears off, the pain will not come back because the mechanics have been tweaked.
+What this is sort of like, it’s sort of like paving the potholes in the road.
+If you think of arthritis as sort of potholes in the road, this just puts a coat over it, it lubricates it.
+Again, you’re not fixing the arthritis; the injections do wear off over a period of typically six months.
+But if you use that time, if you use the time when the pain is better and the inflammation is down again as a window of opportunity during which you can stretch, and strengthen, and affect the biomechanics, then ideally as the medications wear off, the pain won’t come back because the mechanics have been tweaked.